Mantzos-Stefanos/Mantzos-Stefanos/README.md

 ## 💡 About Me

-I'm passionate about solving real-world problems using technology, with a strong interest in bridging the gap between business needs and digital solutions.
-I'm not a developer, but I enjoy working on tech-driven projects that involve:
+I'm passionate about using technology to solve real-world problems.
+I enjoy understanding business needs, improving processes, and supporting digital projects — especially where teamwork between technical and non-technical people is important.

 - 📊 Business Process Modeling
 - 🗂️ Documentation & System Analysis